KLY-Titans/inventory-app/README.md

 ## Description:

 This is a simple shop application where users can view a variety of items and their prices.
 The app provide a clean interface for browsing items and displays detailed information about each item.
-Users can search for items using a search bar that queries the name and desciption of products.
+Users can search for items using a search bar that queries the name and description of products.

 ### You can find us @ [CLICK HERE](https://inventory-app-kp4e.onrender.com)